-- (b) (failed to use reasonable care to warn of a danger on the property (1) which [he] [she] did not create, (2) but which [he] [she] actually knew about, and (3) the danger was one not ordinarily present on property of the type involved in this case); and - 3.
-The defendant's failure was a cause of the plaintiff's (injuries) (damages) (losses).
+(b) (failed to use reasonable care to warn of a danger on the property (1) which [insert applicable pronoun] did not create, (2) but which [insert applicable pronoun] actually knew about, and (3) the danger was one not ordinarily present on property of the type involved in this case); and

+3. The defendant's failure was a cause of the plaintiff's (injuries) (damages) (losses).